 ATVOD has recently investigated 23 notified adult services, finding 13 to be in breach of the statutory rules because they featured hardcore porn material which could be accessed by under 18's.

-have been referred to Ofcom.
+by ATVOD have been referred to Ofcom.
 The back-stop regulator is now considering whether to impose financial penalties or restrict or suspend services.
-Other services have been forced to move offshore in the face of almost impossible trading conditions under
+Other services have been forced to move offshore in the face of almost impossible trading

 The VOD censor has also called for more to be done to protect UK children from hardcore porn on non-UK services, and encourages policy makers to consider: